dylan-lang/binary-data/documentation/source/reference.rst

       sugar for specializing the pretty printer (*summary* specializes :gf:`summary`), providing a custom length implementation
       (*length* specializes :gf:`container-frame-size`), and provide
-      binary format `layering <layering-of-frames>`__ information via
+      binary format layering information via *over-spec*
-      *over-spec*.
+      (:class:`<layering-field>`).
 The remaining body is a list of *field-spec*.
 Each *field-spec* line corresponds to a slot in the defined class.
 Additionally, each *field-spec* instantiates an object of :class:`<field>` to store the static metadata.
 The vector of fields is available via the method :gf:`fields`.

       .. code-block:: dylan